PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 "Would you feel comfortable discussing a mental health disorder with your direct supervisor(s)?"_

+We see that Class $2$ generally feels comfortable discussing mental health with their direct supervisor(s).
+Class $1$ seems to feel "yes" or "maybe" comfortable with this type of discussion, and Class $3$ generally does not seem comfortable discussing mental health with a supervisor.
+Thus, this would suggest that class $2$ faces high support over mental health with their direct supervisors, and classes $1$ and $3$ face moderate and weak support respectively.

 ![figure11](../figures/figure11.png)

-_Figure 11: Class-Conditional Probabilities on whether or not being identified as a pareson with a mental healt condition would hurt one's career._
+_Figure 11: Class-Conditional Probabilities on whether or not being identified as a person with a mental health condition would hurt one's career._

+We see that class $3$ generally thinks that this identification would hurt their career, while classes $1$ and $2$ generally think that it would only "maybe" hurt their career or that it would not hurt their career.

 ## Defining the Clusters